fogleman/primitive/README.md

     go get -u github.com/fogleman/primitive
     primitive -i input.png -o output.png -n 100

+Small input images should be used (like 256x256px).
+You don't need the detail anyway and the code will run faster.

 | Flag | Default | Description |
 | --- | --- | --- |
 | -i | n/a | input file |